Mayonnaisu/simple-comic-translator/README.md

 			</p>
 	</details>

-## FAQ
+### FAQ
-How to change detector, ocr, translator, etc, you ask?
+1. **How to change detector, ocr, translator, etc, you ask?**<br>
     You can't, unless you modify the source code yourself.
 Or just use the aforementioned alternatives.
+You can change [Gemini model](https://docs.cloud.google.com/vertex-ai/generative-ai/docs/learn/model-versions#gemini-auto-updated) in **config.json** tho.